GayatriRuddarraju/Global-Chocolate-Sales-Dashboard/README.md

 2. Open the Global_Chocolate_Sales_Dashboard.xlsx file in Excel.
 3. View and interact with the dashboard to explore insights.

-✅ Key Insights
+## ✅ Key Insights
-📍 India recorded the highest sales (₹13.22 Cr).
+- 📍 **India** recorded the highest sales (₹13.22 Cr).

-🥇 50% Dark & Bites and Almond Choco were top-selling products.
+- 🥇 **50% Dark & Bites** and **Almond Choco** were top-selling products.

-👩‍💼 Prasanna Lakshmi Paiyamm was the top-performing salesperson.
+- 👩‍💼 **Prasanna Lakshmi Paiyamm** was the top-performing salesperson.

-🧠 Learning Outcomes
+## 🧠 Learning Outcomes
-Gained experience in Excel dashboarding
+- Gained experience in Excel dashboarding

-Improved skills in data visualization and storytelling
+- Improved skills in data visualization and storytelling

-Practiced real-world analysis on categorical, time-series, and sales data
+- Practiced real-world analysis on categorical, time-series, and sales data

-📬 Contact
+## 📬 Contact

-For any questions or feedback, feel free to reach out via GitHub issues or LinkedIn.
+For questions or feedback, feel free to open an issue or connect via LinkedIn.

-LinkedIn: www.linkedin.com/in/gayatri-devi-ruddarraju-00a579269
+LinkedIn Profile: www.linkedin.com/in/gayatri-devi-ruddarraju-00a579269